 - 1. An engaged workforce matters.
-Such a workforce leads to less turnover, higher performance rates and happier customers because employees are proud of their work and want their organization to succeed. - 2.
+Such a workforce leads to less turnover, higher performance - 2.
 Engagement of employees starts at the top.
-Leaders set the tone for engagement through their ability to manage change well and strategies put in place to engage all employees. - 3.
-Engagement needs to be an integral part of a county's strategy not just an HR initiative.
-Employees at all levels - from senior management to front-line workers - need to be part of the effort to create a culture of engagement that becomes the norm for all departments. - 4.
+Leaders set the tone for engagement through - 3.
+Engagement needs to be an integral part of a county's strategy not just an HR initiative. - 4.
 Creating a culture of engagement starts with the hiring of an employee and continues through the employee's tenure.
-Hire employees that are invested in the county's success and listen to their concerns during the onboarding process and beyond. - 5.
+Hire employees that are invested in the county's success - 5.
 Never underestimate the power of a "thank you."
-Recognition of efforts and achievements can be accomplished in effective non-monetary ways.
+Recognition of efforts and achievements